pablo-chacon/dede-protocol/WHITEPAPER.md

 * Platform fee is **explicit**, bounded by 0–100% and configured on-chain.
 * Payout always uses a single BPS value per parcel when funds are released.

-The recommended deployment script sets an initial schedule but operators are free to adjust it within sane bounds.
+The example deployment script sets an initial schedule but operators are free to adjust it within sane bounds.

 ### 4.2 Escrow: Token & ETH Settlement